-A list of completed works should be provided, as appropriate to the discipline in which the proposal is submitted.
+A list of completed works by the PI and Co-PI(s), if appropriate, should be provided, as appropriate to the discipline in which the proposal is submitted.
 There is no page limit, but the list should be concise and relevant to the project.
 All entries should be listed chronologically, beginning with the most recent.
 The following information should be included for each entry, depending on the type of materials referenced:

-- Deublications (scholars, scientists, creative writers): full bibliographic references - Exhibitions (installation artists): title (if applicable), dates, venue(s), and a list of works - Performances (performance artists): title, date and venue first performed, list of performers at debut, and video/audio recording(s) - □ Compositions (composers, arrangers): title, date(s) published and/or first performed, lists of performers at debut, and recording(s) - □ Films or videos (filmmakers, performance artists): titles, dates of completion and dates of major public showings - 3.
-PROSPECTUS AND EXAMPLE OF WORK: The applicant must submit a substantial example of the work in progress for which funding is sought, as well as a prospectus and/or chapter list describing the completed work as planned.
+lep ending on the type of materials referenced: Publications (scholars, scientists, creative writers): full bibliographic references Exhibitions (installation artists): title (if applicable), dates, venue(s), and a list of works exhibited Performances (performance artists): title, date and venue first performed, list of performers a debut, and video/audio recording(s) Compositions (composers, arrangers): title, date(s) published and/or first performed, lists or performers at debut, and recording(s) Films or videos (filmmakers, performance artists): titles, dates of completion and dates or major public showings

+3. PROSPECTUS AND EXAMPLE OF WORK: The applicant must submit a substantial example of the work in progress for which funding is sought, as well as a prospectus and/or chapter list describing the completed work as planned.
 The example of work should be representative of the applicant's proposed project.
 If previously published or presented work (e.g., a journal article) is provided, it must be an integral part of the proposed project and its place in the larger project clearly explained.
-Examples of work may include: - □ Scholars, scientists, and creative writers: Full chapter or other significant writing sample directly related to the work for which support is requested - □ Visual artists: Images of works completed/in progress that are relevant to the project - □ Composers/musicians: Full/partial score(s), written work and/or, if available, recordings relevant to the project - □ Performance artists/filmmakers: Audio and/or video files containing a representative sample of the work in progress and/or script excerpts
+Examples of work may include:

+Scholars, scientists, and creative writers : Full chapter or other significant writing sample directly related to the work for which support is requested Visual artists : Images of works completed/in progress that are relevant to the project Composers/musicians: Full/partial score(s), written work and/or, if available, recordings relevant to the project Performance artists/filmmakers: Audio and/or video files containing a representative sample of the work in progress and/or script excerpts